“We inspire your child to think beyond the school curriculum and to apply their knowledge to solve real-life problems”.

 We employ a range of tutors and mentors: primary and secondary school teachers, Masters, PhD students and post-doctoral researchers.
-All our tutors and mentors are specialists.
+Our tutors and mentors are specialists in their subjects.

 Lead Education Advisor